-There is a saying among photographers that ensures that the best camera is always the one you carry with you, which means that, when the perfect scenario appears, it is preferable to have any camera to have none.
-And even if the photo comes out as it comes out, some applications, filters or touch-ups can always make it better.
-Nowadays, the camera that we usually carry with us is that of our cell phone or phone and, although they are incredible machines for taking photos, the best photography applications for iPhone will help you improve them.
+There is a saying among photographers that ensures that the best camera is always the one you carry with you.
+This means that having a camera to have none is preferable when the perfect scenario appears.
+And even if the photo comes out as it comes out, some applications, filters, or touch-ups can constantly improve it.
+Nowadays, the camera we usually carry is that of our cell phone or phone.
+Although they are incredible machines for taking photos, the best photography applications for iPhone will help you improve them.

-The Camera + 2 app offers a wider range of exposure controls and advanced tools such as continuous flash, front flash, touch focus adjustment, 6x digital zoom, a timer and preset filters.
-Its well-organized interface also makes it very easy to use, whether taking photos or sharing photos on social networks.
-The application was redesigned and now also includes depth tools for iPhone with dual lens, RAW photography, new shooting modes and faster performance.
+The app offers a broader range of exposure controls and advanced tools such as continuous flash, front flash, touch focus adjustment, 6x digital zoom, a timer, and preset filters.
+Its well-organized interface makes it very easy to use, whether taking photos or sharing them on social networks.
+The application was redesigned and now includes depth tools for iPhone with dual lenses, RAW photography, new shooting modes, and faster performance.

-The iPhone is more than just still images, and ProCamera is an application that has high-end tools for photos and videos.
-ProCamera includes a large number of advanced features in a single application, including shooting tools, such as manual mode, and editing options, including access to the histogram and EXIF data and tools such as perspective correction.
-In addition, the application features a minimalist interface, with sophisticated features to configure exposure time, ISO sensitivity and more.
-It even has a night camera and full resolution previews, plus robust exposure control and more than 70 filters and effects.
+The iPhone is more than just still images, and ProCamera is an application with high-end photo and video tools.
+ProCamera includes many advanced features in a single application, including shooting tools, such as manual mode, and editing options, including access to the histogram and EXIF data and tools, such as perspective correction.
+In addition, the application features a minimalist interface, with sophisticated features to configure exposure time, ISO sensitivity, and more.
+It even has a night camera, full-resolution previews, robust exposure control, and more than 70 filters and effects.

-Obscura 2, developed by Ben McCarthy, manages to condense all the more intricate photo features than iOS into a unique and minimalist package.
-It supports a specialized RAW capture mode, as well as the HEIC, JPEG, Live Photo and Depth capture modes.
-It also offers a grid overlay, flash control and all imaginable manual controls.
+Obscura 2, developed by Ben McCarthy, condenses all the more intricate photo features than iOS into a unique and minimalist package.
+It supports a specialized RAW capture mode and the HEIC, JPEG, Live Photo, and Depth capture modes.
+It also offers a grid overlay, flash control, and all imaginable manual controls.

 Its name could be misleading, considering the lack of any analog aesthetic, but Darkroom takes a literal approach with a darkened interface designed to make your photos shine.
-The experience is similar to that of Lightroom, since you can control everything from tone, saturation, brightness (HSL) to curves, although it also has some other applications such as VSCO with its integrated filters.
-Its rating, 4.9 out of 5, in the iOS App Store is a very good reference.
+The experience resembles Lightroom’s since you can control everything from tone, saturation, and brightness (HSL) to curves.
+However, it also has other applications, such as VSCO, with integrated filters.
+It’s rating, 4.9 out of 5, in the iOS App Store is a good reference.

 Adobe Photoshop Express

-When it comes to photo editing software, nobody does it better than Adobe.
-Although this version of the famous Photoshop has many fewer options than the computer version, it offers a large selection of tools and settings that make it one of the best.
-Unfortunately to access some features, you must pay.
+Regarding photo editing software, nobody does it better than Adobe.
+Although this version of the famous Photoshop has many fewer options than the computer version, it offers many tools and settings that make it one of the best.
+Unfortunately, to access some features, you must pay.

 Although many of Lightroom’s tools require a newer iPhone model, it is still one of the applications with more features, particularly for those photographers who want to edit their work while on the move.
-The app automatically synchronizes the images with your desktop counterpart, whether you are using images taken with your phone, or if you do it with a digital SLR, which allows you to quickly edit, improve and share your photos, using a variety of familiar tools.
-With iOS 10, in addition, Lightroom supports capturing and editing RAW images.
+The app automatically synchronizes the images with your desktop counterpart, whether you are using pictures taken with your phone or if you do it with a digital SLR, which allows you to quickly edit, improve and share your photos using a variety of familiar tools.
+With iOS 10, Lightroom also supports capturing and editing RAW images.

-This is one of the favorite social networks to share photographs and it became popular for having good filters.
-There are dozens of applications that allow you to do the same, but Instagram is still one of the ones with more users.
+This is one of the favorite social networks to share photographs, and it became famous for having good filters.
+Dozens of applications allow you to do the same, but Instagram is still one with more users.
 You can also comment, share and send photos directly to your friends.

-The computer version has been one of our favorite editing tools and fortunately, so is its mobile version.
-The application allows you to pre-select dimensions when resizing photos and offers cropping, rotation, stylization and the option to share photos easily.
+The computer version has been one of our favorite editing tools, and fortunately, so is its mobile version.
+The application allows you to pre-select dimensions when resizing photos and offers cropping, rotation, stylization, and easy sharing of images.

-Not everyone is as photogenic as this guy, and sometimes the images we take of ourselves or that you take of your friends are not as flattering as you would like them to be, right?
+Only some people are as photogenic as this guy, and sometimes the images we take of ourselves or our friends are not as flattering as we would like them to be, right?
 With Facetune 2, you can turn any “normal” selfie into a dignified profile picture.
-The application allows you to perform specific touch-ups such as teeth whitening, removal of imperfections and color correction so that you look perfect when you publish your photos on the different social networks.
+The application allows you to perform specific touch-ups such as teeth whitening, removal of imperfections, and color correction to look perfect when you publish your photos on social networks.
 You can even change the color of your eyes.

-We know you will never record a video in portrait mode on your iPhone.
-But surely some of your friends have done it accidentally and that’s when Horizon Camera comes to the rescue.
-Horizon forces the user to start recording in landscape mode, and stays that way even when the phone rotates.
-The application includes support for 60 and 120 fps and allows you to choose the resolution you want from those that are available.
+We know you will never record a video in portrait mode on your Photos app for iPhone.
+But indeed some of your friends have done it accidentally, and that’s when Horizon Camera comes to the rescue.
+Horizon forces the user to start recording in landscape mode and stays that way even when the phone rotates.
+The application includes support for 60 and 120 fps and allows you to choose the resolution from those available.

 With PixelWakker, the creator Joseph Wrigley brings pointillism to the digital world.
-The application changes the photographs in pixels and then transforms them into art.
-You can even add some filters such as points, lines and rain of colors.
+The application changes the photographs into pixels and then transforms them into art.
+You can even add some filters such as points, lines, and rain of colors.
 You will have a lot of fun with this app.
 In addition, the application is compatible with Instagram to share images directly.

-If you enjoy drawing or if you like art, this is a unique application that allows users to take photographs and give the impression that an artist painted your portrait.
-Sktchy is a great way to follow your favorite artists and you can compare your portrait with similar ones.
+If you enjoy drawing or like art, this unique application allows users to take photographs and give the impression that an artist painted your portrait.
+Sktchy is a great way to follow your favorite artists, and you can compare your image with similar ones.
 It was created by Jordan Melnick, who conceived the application as a “place where artists can find inspiration.”

 This application is created for those who look at the composition and editing of images.
-It allows you to adjust the focus and exposure independently and make adjustments to brightness, contrast and saturation, among other tools.
-You can adjust the factory settings or curate a gallery of amazing photos taken by their creators.
+It allows you to independently adjust the focus and exposure and adjust brightness, contrast, and saturation, among other tools.
+You can change the factory settings or curate a gallery of amazing photos taken by their creators.

-Turning a normal photo into a work of art – usually – is not an easy task, but thanks to the help of artificial intelligence and neural networks, Prism simplifies this process to a few screen touches.
-Using the various styles of artists such as Van Gogh, Picasso, Levitan and others, Prism converts your photos and videos into beautiful pictorial images.
+Turning an ordinary photo into a work of art – usually – is not an easy task.
+Still, thanks to the help of artificial intelligence and neural networks, Prism simplifies this process with a few screens touches.
+Prism converts your photos and videos into beautiful pictorial images using the various styles of artists such as Van Gogh, Picasso, Levitan, and others.

 As the name implies, Filmborn was born from its creator’s passion for photographic film images.
-The application has a powerful camera that is capable of taking RAW photos with compatible devices.
-Once an image is captured, Filmborn offers nine incredibly accurate movie simulation presets, each of which is inspired by a Fujifilm, Ilford or Kodak movie.
+The application has a powerful camera capable of taking RAW photos with compatible devices.
+Once an image is captured, Filmborn offers nine incredibly accurate movie simulation presets, each inspired by a Fujifilm, Ilford, or Kodak movie.

-Like VSCO and Filmborn, RNI Films — short for Real Nice Images — is inspired by analog aesthetics, and offers a collection of movie simulations to edit your images.
-Each of the Presets receive the same name as the movie material you are trying to replicate.
+Like VSCO and Filmborn, RNI Films — short for Real Nice Images — is inspired by analog aesthetics and offers a collection of movie simulations to edit your images.
+Each Presets receives the same name as the movie material you are trying to replicate.
 The application interface is clean and easy to use, and the presets are the best you can find in any application.
-If you want more presets than those that come with RNI Films, you can also buy one of the five themed collections for $ 4.
+If you want more presets than those with RNI Films, buy one of the five themed collections for $ 4.

 From start to finish, Polarr is a photo editing suite capable of doing almost anything you can imagine.
 From basic exposure adjustments and curves to photo filters and detailed facial editing tools, Polarr is a complete application that does all the work.
-The full version of the application will cost you $ 20, but the free version still has a lot to offer.
-Highly recommended.
+The full version of the application will cost you $ 20, but the free version still has much to offer.
+It is highly recommended.